 When the larvae emerge from the eggs, they quickly enter the ear to feed on silks, cob, and kernels.
 Cob fly larvae can be observed as a larval "mass" that feeds through the silks and destroys them before reaching the ear tip (Figures 2 and 3).
 Larvae develop and damage silks quickly enough to interfere with pollination.
 Once they reach the ear, larvae feed on the cob and developing kernels at the tip (Figures 4 and 5).
 Cob flies leave the ear 10–14 days after first silk, usually before blister stage, by leaving a visible shiny mucous trail on the drying silks (Figure 6).
 For comparison, silk fly larvae are still developing in the ear until the ear is in milk stage and ready for harvest.
-Silk flies require 12–19 days from oviposition to mature and leave the ear.
+Silk flies require 12–19 days from oviposition to mature larvae leaving the ear.
 Silk flies also do not leave a mucous trail when they exit ears.
-In April 2016, cob fly damage was also observed on ears and tassels of plants that developed as suckers from the main plant, as well as on secondary and tertiary ears beneath the primary ear on the main shoots.
+When cob fly populations are high, damage may also be observed on ears and tassels of plants that developed as suckers from the main plant, as well as on secondary and tertiary ears beneath the primary ear on the main shoots.

-This fly has been observed damaging field and sweet corn in the summer in small untreated corn plots at the UF/IFAS Everglades Research and Education Center.
-However, in 2016, cob fly larvae appeared in early April, considerably earlier than previously observed.
-Cob fly damage was widespread to ears of early varieties less than 7 days after first silk.
+Cob fly damage to ears may be widespread less than 7 days after first silk.
 Damaged silk tissue is reddish brown to brown (Figure 10).
 Heavily damaged silk appears wet and slimy and may be a site of secondary infection by pathogens.
 Severe tip damage can occur on ears that are still at least one week to ten days from harvest (Figure 11).
-Large populations and heavy damage occurred in another experimental field less than 5 days after first silk at the end of May.
 Field corn ears infested with phorid larvae frequently display pollination disruption with the top 25 to 50% of the cob bare of kernels at harvest (Figure 12).
 Because larvae develop faster and leave the ear earlier than silk fly, it is possible that phorids are partly responsible for the damage often attributed to silk fly.